Daandelange/ofxAddonTool/README.md

 Setup
 -----
-Edit `/path/to/ofxAddonTool/addons.txt` with your favourite text editor to suit the needs of your project.
+Move `/ofProject/whatever/ofxAddonTool/addons.txt` to `/ofProject/addons.txt` and with your favourite text editor to suit the needs of your project.
 For each addon, you need to provide the title (folder name), the URL and the branch to checkout.
 Further instructions are within that file.